 When my boys were small, sometimes it was tough to get up quite as early as they wanted to on Christmas day.
 I came up with an idea that made us all happy!
 After they were asleep on Christmas Eve, I would leave their Christmas stockings on their bed.
 I always made sure to include some small toys to keep them busy.
 The boys got to play with gifts from Santa, while I got a bit more shut-eye.
 It has become a tradition with my grandchildren now!

 By KathyJ. from Plymouth, CT

 As you wrap each gift, take it out of the boxes and add any batteries if needed.
 Take everything out of packages that are hard to get out.
-This will make Christmas morning so much easier and also a lot less mess!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I've always tried to make Christmas morning fun for my kids since they began to question Santa.
 They are in their late teens, but still come home for Christmas vacation.

 I am looking for a fun, creative way to surprise them with gifts on Christmas morning.
 I've wrapped the room (all doorways) so they have to crash in the room, led them on gift finds with yarn throughout the house, Santa's bag didn't quite make it in the house and they had to fish it out of the chimney, treasure hunts with five or six clues, and created a winter wonderland overnight in the room.

 They've started to expect to be surprised on Christmas morning.
 And I love doing it.
 It keeps Christmas special and fun.
 But I'm stuck this year.
 What is a wacky, fun way to start the day?
 Any ideas?